-Emily has specialised in the overlap of areas offered by Chambers, in particular in the area of child protection.
-Her busy practice involves prosecuting and defending crime, in particular, sexual offenses and fraud; care proceedings in the family court; police applications and personal injury and clinical negligence.
+Emily has specialised for years in the overlap of areas offered by Chambers, in particular in the area of child protection.
+Her busy practice involves prosecuting and defending crime, in particular, sexual offences and fraud; and care proceedings in the family court.

 "She is always on top of all the facts and works well with prosecuting authorities."
 The Legal 500 2017

 Click here to download.